danyalaytekin/frontend-global-toolkit/README.md

 License
 -------

-The frontend-components repository is licensed under the [Lesser General Public License (LGPL-3.0)][info-license].
-All packages within this repository are licensed under the [Lesser General Public License (LGPL-3.0)][info-license].
+The frontend-components repository is licensed under the [MIT License][info-license].
+All packages within this repository are licensed under the [MIT License][info-license].
 Copyright &copy; 2017, Springer Nature

-[info-license]: LICENSE
+[info-license]: LICENCE